RICHARD-Quentin/DataWeaver/README.md

 - `*args`: Variable length argument list.
 Allows for additional arguments to be passed, which might be required by future extensions or modifications without changing the function signature.
 - `**kwargs`: Arbitrary keyword arguments.
 This function looks for a specific keyword argument:
   - `file_path` (str, optional): If provided and is a string, the function will save the processed data to the specified file path using `save_result_to_file`.
-  If you don"t provide an extention to the file, by default it will register as json, supported extantion are json, csv, yml and yaml
+  If you don"t provide an extention to the file, by default it will register as json, supported extentions are json, csv, yml and yaml

 ### Returns